 Hoopoe (Upupa epops)

-The colourful hoopoe is a rare visitor to the UK, but they do occasionally breed here and raise their young.
+The colourful hoopoe, is not only one of the world's weirdest birds but one of the best mothers too.
 The female lays her eggs in a tree cavity before covering them in an antimicrobial secretion that smells like rotten eggs.
 It’s thought that this protects the eggs against bacteria as well as making them less appealing to predators.
 Then when the chicks hatch, they add to the smell by projectile pooping to ward off predators!

 Common earwig (Forficula auricularia)